Arizona State University begins work with 9.4T cryogen-free high-field MR imaging system from MR SOLUTIONS

 MR Solutions, Guildford, UK, recently installed a new 9.4T MRI system with variable fields at 7T and 3T, at Arizona State University, in Tempe, Arizona

-The MR Solutions multi-field MR fills a critical need for a state-of-the-art preclinical MRI facility and accelerate cutting-edge research in neuroscience, cancer and drug discovery.”GUILDFORD, UNITED KINGDOM, January 25, 2022 /EINPresswire.com/ -- Arizona State University begins work with 9.4T cryogen-free high-field MR imaging system for preclinical research from MR SOLUTIONS.
+The MR Solutions multi-field MR fills a critical need for a state-of-the-art preclinical MRI facility and accelerate cutting-edge research in neuroscience, cancer and drug discovery”GUILDFORD, UNITED KINGDOM, February 1, 2022 /EINPresswire.com/ -- MR Solutions, Guildford, UK, recently installed a new 9.4T MRI system with variable fields at 7T and 3T, at Arizona State University, in Tempe, Arizona.
+This scanner will be managed by the ASU BioSciences Core to support ASU’s medical imaging research for early detection of in tissue microenvironment, to engineer new solutions for personalized medicine, and to train the next generation of leaders in imaging.

 — Vikram Kodibagkar, associate professor